djalbat/murmuration/README.md

     git clone https://github.com/djalbat/murmuration.git

-...and then install the sufficient modules with npm from within the project's root directory:
+...and then install the murmuration modules with npm from within the project's root directory:

     npm install